bugsysop/wiki-go_ynh/README.md

 ## About this package

-Have in mind that actually there is _no_ official App Package to install Wiki-Go on Yunohost.

-As it stands, this branch is designed _only_ for configuration and customization of Wiko-Go instances on tmprs.net servers.
+As it stands, this branch is designed _only_ for configuration and customization of Wiki-Go instances on tmprs.net servers.

 In practical terms, this means:

 - No upgrade prompt in YNH Admin interface for new version of this package.
 - Very limited testing (only on `amd64`) and very limited user base.
 - Daily spamming by YNH for using a “unsecure” App.
 To avoid this, disable _notifications_ for each Wiki-Go instance in “Diagnostics”.

+We realy encourage you to use the _official_ App Package to install Wiki-Go on Yunohost.

 ## Demo Site